liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/06-token-based-authentication.markdown

 ## Summary

-@product@'s token-based SSO authentication mechanism is highly flexible and compatible with any SSO solution that provides it with a valid @product@ user's screen name or email address.
+@sharepoint@'s token-based SSO authentication mechanism is highly flexible and compatible with any SSO solution that provides it with a valid @sharepoint@ user's screen name or email address.
 These include Shibboleth and SiteMinder.